dhananjaiyadav1234/Ecommerce-Follow-Along/README.md

 When click on delete button we will send the product id to server endpoint.
 After deleting the product will be removed from user's page.

+## Milestone 15: Nav Bar

+In this Milestone,

+Creating and Nav component.
+Reusing the same component in multiple pages.
+Create an new Nav component with links to all pages:
+Home
+My-products
+Add product
+cart
+Adding the nav component to all the pages and make the navigations to all this pages smooth and easy.
+Making the Navbar responsive to all screen sizes.

+## Milestone 16: New Product Page

+In this Milestone,

+Create an product info page that display all the product data and choose quantity and add to card button.
+New page to display each product.
+Adding quantity and add to card button.

+## Milestone 17: Cart

+In this Milestone,

+Edit the user schema to store cart products .
+Write an end point to receive the product details and store in database.

+## Milestone 18: Cart continuation

+In this Milestone,

+Create an endpoint to receive request from cart page.
+Create an backend endpoint to fetch all the products inside cart with user mail.

+## Milestone 19: Cart Page

+In this Milestone,

+Create an cart page that display the products inside cart using endpoint that we used in the previous milestone.
+Adding + and - buttons to increase or decrease the quantity of the products.
+Also write an endpoint to increase and decrease the quantity.
+Creating cart frontend page and display the products.
+Using PUT method to update the data.

+##Milestone 20: Profile Page

+In this Milestone,

+Create and backend endpoint that will send all the user data using mail.
+Create an frontend profile page that will display all the user data.
+Display profile photo, name, mail and addresses.